ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Lundle, tonsting himseli againet the chimney, and apparently y lunged
+into 2 profound state of meditation, Finding upon inquiry that he be-
+longed to the Mh Illinois, one of the most gallautly behaved and heavy-
+losivg regiments at the Fort Donelson battle, and part of which was
 | aLoard, 1 began to intcrrogate him on the subject.
 His philosophy was
 | 80 Much inthe Falsteflian vein, thet 1 will give his views in his own
 words, a8 Near 28 My Memory serves mC: